Breastfeeding Data and Statistics

 How does TN compare to other states?

-According to the 2018 Breastfeeding Report Card published by the Centers for Disease Control and Prevention,
+According to the 2017-2018 National Immunization Survey by the Centers for Disease Control and Prevention (CDC),

-- 75.7 percent of infants born in Tennessee have ever breastfed, which is below the national estimate of 83.2 percent.
+- 82.2 percent of Tennessee infants born in 2016 had ever breastfed, which is below the national estimate of 83.8 percent.

 The large difference between the rate of mothers who have the intention of breastfeeding and those still breastfeeding at six months indicate that many obstacles exist for mothers in their attempt to breastfeed.
 Some of those obstacles are: